jhunt/k8s-boshrelease/README.md

     <img src="docs/images/hugernetes.png">

-These are found in the `manifests/` directory, and can be deployed without further pre-processing (no Spruce... yet).
+These are found in the `manifests/` directory, and can be deployed without further pre-processing.

 Deployment Dependency
 ---------------------

 In order to perform activites on the pods which require DNS lookups, such as `kubectl exec` or `kubectl pods`, BOSH DNS must be deployed.
 The easiest way of doing this is by adding BOSH DNS to your Runtime Config.
-An example of a Runtime Config with BOSH DNS can be found [here at bosh.io](https://github.com/cloudfoundry/bosh-deployment/blob/master/runtime-configs/dns.yml).
+An example of a Runtime Config with BOSH DNS can be found [here at bosh.io][dns].

 Post Deployment
 ---------------

 Once Kubernetes is deployed you will likely want to connect to it with `kubectl` from a jumpbox or laptop but you need a configuration for that.
 Fortunately there is a jumpbox script which generates the configuration.
 From one of the `control` instances run the following as `root`:

 ```
 . /var/vcap/jobs/jumpbox/envrc
 ```

-This will generate a long-lived cluster cert, user client cert and client key and make these available in an environment variable named `KUBECONFIG`.
-From this `control` node you are now authenticated and `kubectl` is also added to the `PATH` for the current BOSH SSH session.
+This will generate a long-lived cluster cert, user client cert and client key and make these available in a kubeconfig.
+You are now authenticated and `kubectl` is in your `$PATH`.

-Get the contents of this variable on the control instance by running:
+Get the contents of the config, while still logged into the BOSH SSH session, run:

 ```
 cat $KUBECONFIG
 ```

-On your jumpbox or anywhere else you need a `kubectl` configuration file, write out the contents to a file (such as `my-bosh-deployed-k8s-config-file.yaml`) and then source the file similar to:
+On your jumpbox or anywhere else you need a `kubectl` configuration file, write out the contents to a file (such as `my-bosh-deployed-k8s`) and then source the file:

 ```
-export KUBECONFIG=$PWD/my-bosh-deployed-k8s-config-file.yaml
+export KUBECONFIG=$PWD/my-bosh-deployed-k8s
 ```